 The Colorado Historical Records Advisory Board (CHRAB) processes several applications for continuing education scholarships in archival studies.
-With funding from National Historical Publications and Records Commission (NHPRC),three scholarships of $1,000 are awarded to applicants interested in attending in or out of state courses given by the Society of American Archivists (SAA) or professional conferences such as SAA's annual meeting.
+With funding from National Historical Publications and Records Commission (NHPRC),one scholarship of $1,000 was awarded, as well as, a few smaller scholarships were awarded to applicants interested in attending in or out of state or online courses given by archivist based organizations such as the Society of American Archivists (SAA) or professional conferences such as SAA's annual meeting.
 Below are summaries written by past awardees detailing their experience and future application of their discovered knowledge.

 With the generous funding provided to me to continue my professional education I

 attended the Society of American Archivists Conference of 2021.
 The 2021 annual conference

 of SAA was held online due to the ongoing effects and dangers of the COVID-19 pandemic.
 The

 conference provided me with valuable information regarding reparative descriptions,

 addressing harmful pasts, and creating more inclusive archives.
 The webinars that had the most

 impact on me were, “Language Matters: NARA and LAC Tackle Reparative Description,” and

 “Temporal Ties: Addressing Harmful Pasts, Towards Imagining Just Future.”
 The Language